GoogleChrome/web.dev/src/site/content/en/payments/android-payment-apps-delegation/index.md

 deferred to a payment app to offer a more unified payment experience.
 This is called "delegation".

-Whenever possible, Chrome delegates the collection of customer’s shipping address and contact information to the invoked Android payment app.
-The delegation reduces the friction during checkout because user’s installed payment apps usually have more accurate information about their shipping address and contact details.
+Whenever possible, Chrome delegates the collection of customer's shipping address and contact information to the invoked Android payment app.
+The delegation reduces the friction during checkout because user's installed payment apps usually have more accurate information about their shipping address and contact details.